Past Projects

 Update Aug 2025: Email communitybuildingsnetwork@gmail.com to contact Tom about the network

-Cooperative and Community Business Development Worker training - Sept 2024 - now
+Cooperative and Community Business Development Worker training - Sept 2025 - April 2026

 The Barefoot Coop Advisor Training programme prepares people with experience of community businesses to be advisors and development wokers, able to support new and established community businesses.